Israel Bombs Iran’s Heavy Nuclear Facility, New Report Confirms

 The following year, the IAEA said Iran had removed Arak's calandria, or reactor core, and rendered it "inoperable".

-The global nuclear watchdog's latest quarterly report from late May 2025, said minor civil construction work was ongoing at the reactor, and that Iran expected it to be commissioned this year and to start operating in 2026.
+The latest quarterly report by the global nuclear watchdog, released in late May 2025, noted that minor civil construction work was ongoing at the reactor.
+It also stated that Iran expected the facility to be commissioned later this year and to begin operations in 2026.

 The Israeli military said Iran's government had "deliberately ordered [workers] not to complete the conversion... in order to exert pressure on the West".